Two students in library

 Further information provided by the department

-The ‘Aviation and Aerospace Engineering’ department trains highly qualified and responsible academics in the high-tech fields of ‘Aviation and Aerospace ‘ and ‘Automotive Engineering’.
+The "Aviation and Aerospace Engineering" Department aims to train highly qualified and responsible academics in the high-technology fields "aviation and aerospace" and "automotive engineering".
 We teach theoretical principles and their application in engineering practice.
-Practice is part of teaching: small exercise groups, many internships in very well-equipped laboratories, extensive opportunities for independent participation in research and industrial projects, own flight experience on our aircraft and simulators, in the satellite ground station or in the crash laboratory.
+Practice is part of teaching: Small exercise groups, many practicals in very well-equipped laboratories, extensive opportunities for independent work in research and industrial projects, own flight experience on our aircraft and simulators, at the satellite ground station or on the test bench.

 Special features regarding the international orientation

-The department maintains a comprehensive international exchange programme in training towards the Bachelor’s and Master’s degrees, both within Europe and beyond.
-The main partner universities are the RMIT in Melbourne, Universiti Putra Malaysia and the universities in Bologna, Madrid and Paris.
-In addition to the possibility of completing a semester abroad, the department also offers English-language bachelor's modules.
-Master´s degree programmes are taught in English and have an international student body.
+The department maintains an extensive international exchange programme in the field of bachelor's and master's education within and outside Europe.
+The most important partner universities include RMIT University in Melbourne, Universiti Putra Malaysia and universities in Bologna, Madrid and Paris.
+In addition to the opportunity to complete a semester abroad, the department also offers English-language modules in the Bachelor's degree programme.
+The Master's degree programmes are taught in English and have an international student body.
+There is also the option of a double degree.

 Special features regarding the equipment

-The department is characterised by diversity and the facilities of the 35 laboratories as well as the aircraft and simulator fleet with the flying laboratory for use in research and instruction.
-The Competence Centre for Mobility (KMAC) with new lecture halls, canteens and laboratories will go into operation as a major infrastructure project in 2022; A new test bench building is also being built.
-Current issues in automotive engineering can be explored there, among other things, with the use of emissions-measuring equipment and battery test benches in cooperation with other specialist disciplines.
+The department is characterised by the variety and equipment of its 35 laboratories as well as the aircraft and simulator fleet, including a flying laboratory for use in research and teaching.
+The Centre of Excellence for Mobility (KMAC), with new lecture theatres, cafeterias and laboratories, went into operation as a major infrastructure project in 2022; A new test facilities building was also built.
+Current issues in automotive engineering can be looked into there, using emission measuring equipment and battery test benches for example, in collaboration with other disciplines.

 Special features regarding research and development

-FH Aachen is the only university in North Rhine-Westphalia with teaching and research expertise in the two high-tech fields of Aviation and Aerospace Technology and Automotive Technology.
-Here, synergies are systematically investigated and used.
-The department is home to the research Institute ECSM ‘European Center for Sustainable Mobility’, an NRW competence platform on ‘Synergetic Automotive/Aerospace Engineering’, a research training group and a doctoral group with the Royal Melbourne Institute of Technology (RMIT) in Melbourne, Australia.
-This is where 24% of doctoral students at Aachen University of Applied Sciences do their PhDs.
+Aachen University of Applied Sciences is the only higher education institution in North Rhine-Westphalia with teaching and research expertise in the high-tech fields of aerospace technology and automotive technology.
+Here, synergies are specifically researched and applied.
+The department is home to the research institute ECSM "European Centre for Sustainable Mobility", an NRW competence platform "Synergetic Automotive and Aerospace Engineering", a Research Training Group and a graduate school with the Royal Melbourne Institute of Technology (RMIT) in Melbourne, Australia.
+24% of doctoral students at Aachen University of Applied Sciences earn their doctorates here.

 Other special features